 How can journalists collaborate with citizens to expand and improve environmental investigations?
 The project Environmental Investigators: A Citizen Journalism Fellowship aims to bridge the gap between journalists and communities by training reporters to work with citizen investigators.

-- April 2025: Kickoff with learning & training sessions.
+- May 2025: The start of fellowship programme & training sessions.

 - May–September 2025: Mentoring & collaborative investigations.